spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 Cygwin is a collection of useful Unix utilities such as ``bash``, ``cd``, ``ls``, and more that combine nicely with SCT's command-line tools.
 In particular, ``bash`` will allow ``sct_run_batch`` to execute bash scripts for batch processing of subjects.

-1. Download the Cygwin installer from `this download page <https://www.cygwin.com/install.html>`_.
+1. Download the Cygwin installer from `the Cygwin installation page <https://www.cygwin.com/install.html>`_.

 2. Run the installer.
 (You can click "Next" for every section of the installer, as the default settings are sufficient.)